wp-plugins/arty-popup/readme.txt

 = Does this work on all browsers? =

 Yes.
 Its designed to work on all major browsers, both PC & Mac, and on mobile devices including iPhone/iPad.
+That said, it's not yet responsive so please be aware of that.

 = Where can I get support for this plugin? =